Bachelor of Science in Education, Physical Education, Sport and Physical Activity

 Throughout the program you'll learn to how to adapt physical education programs for elementary, middle and high school-aged students and those with disabilities.

-Physical Activity Specialist
+Physical Activityand Coaching Specialist

-The physical activity specialist program focuses its emphasis on developing physical activity programming outside of school.
+The physical activity and coaching specialist program focuses its emphasis on developing physical activity programming outside of school.
 You'll establish a foundation that merges your understanding of child and youth development with the knowledge and instructional skills in physical activity and sport.

 Both specializations will provide you with extensive field experience opportunities.
 If you are pursuing a teaching license, you will experience physical education in elementary, middle and high school settings as well as first-hand experience in adapted physical education.

-In the physical activity specialist program, you'll have field opportunities in a variety of settings, largely dependent on your personal interests.
+In the physical activity and coaching specialist program, you'll have field opportunities in a variety of settings, largely dependent on your personal interests.
 Whether your interests lie in parks and recreation departments, after-school programming or outdoor programming, you will have a variety of opportunities to find your passion.

 And with an adapted physical activities lab on campus, you'll be able to round out all your field experiences by working with children who have disabilities in our outstanding Ohio State facilities.